Q. What areas do

 ... and then there is my time to manage the delivery of your order.

-trip miles incurred in the NoVA area, or 40 miles round trip in the
+trip miles incurred in the Charleston area, or 25 miles round trip in the

 don't last much longer than an hour - we will take the extra time